MIDS-scaling-up/v3/week03/lab/README.md

 Log out and log back in so that your group membership is re-evaluated.

 ## Useful Docker commands
+Not all commands may be covered in this lab.

 | Command | Description |
 | --- | --------- |
 | docker ps | Lists all running containers |